TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 macOS			`~/Library/Application Support/TrenchBroom`
 Linux 			`~/.trenchbroom`

-To add a new game configuration to TrenchBroom, place them into the folder `<UserDataPath>/games` -- note that you might need to create that folder if it does not exist.
-You will need to write your own `.cfg` file, or you can copy and rename one of the builtin files and base your game configuration on that.
-Additionally, you can place additional resources in a sub folder.
+To add a new game configuration to TrenchBroom, place it into a folder under `<UserDataPath>/games` -- note that you might need to create that folder if it does not exist.
+You will need to write your own `GameConfig.cfg` file, or you can copy one of the builtin files and base your game configuration on that.
+Additionally, you can place additional resources in the folder you created.
+As an example, suppose you want to add a game configuration for a game called "Example".
+For this, you would create a new folder `<UserDataPath>/games/Example`, and within that folder, you would create a game configuration file called `GameConfig.cfg`.
+If you need additional resource such as an icon or entity definition files, you would place those files into this newly created folder as well.

-To override a builtin game configuration file, copy the builtin file and place it in `<UserDataPath>/games`.
+To override a builtin game configuration file, copy the folder containing the builtin file and place it in `<UserDataPath>/games`.
 TrenchBroom will prioritize your custom game configurations over the builtin files, but you can still access the resources in the game's resource sub folder without problems.
 If you wish, you can also override some of these resources by placing a file of the same name in your game resource sub directory.

 As an example, consider the case where you want to override the builtin Quake game configuration and the builtin entity definition file for Quake.
-Copy the file `<ResourcePath>/games/Quake.cfg` to `<UserDataPath>/games` and modify it as needed.
+Copy the file `<ResourcePath>/games/Quake/GameConfig.cfg` to `<UserDataPath>/games/Quake` and modify it as needed.
 Then copy the file `<ResourcePath>/games/Quake/Quake.fgd` to `<UserDataPath>/games/Quake` and modify it, too.
 When you load the game configuration in TrenchBroom, the editor will pick up the modified files instead of the builtin ones.

 ### Game Configuration File Syntax